gw-detchar/Kozapy/README.md

   It will provide a new sdf file for failed job.
   If the problem is not bug but any accidental one, you can use it for re-submission of jobs.

+  4/24: Added new feature.
+  locked segments can be plotted below the spectrogram.
+  To use it, add options of
+  -l 'guardian channel' -n number of required state --llabel optional, for ytitle ex) -l 'K1:GRD-IO_STATE_N' -n 99 --llabel 'IMC_LSC'
 #### batch_coherence.py, condor_jobfile_coherence.sh, run_coherence.sh
   They make coherence plots in batch job.
   Please see the description for batch job for whitening spectrum to learn how to use them.